 One way to provide further protection for Singlers Marsh would be to get it registered with Village Green status.
 To do this we need to provide evidence of continuous, unfettered access over 20 years by a significant proportion of locals.
 Since 2016 it has become harder to achieve Village Green status and now a ‘Trigger Event’, such as the need to develop the land by the owner, can stop it.

-An application to Herts County Council is currently underway at https://www.protectthemarsh.co.uk/.
-It was submitted in March 2020.
-Since the Singlers Marsh sites were not included in the Local Plan, HCC decided that there was not a ‘Trigger Event’ and therefore the application was declared ‘Duly Made’.
+An application to Herts County Council was made in March 2020 at which time the Singlers Marsh sites were not included in the Local Plan.
+So HCC decided that there was not a ‘Trigger Event’ and therefore the application was declared ‘Duly Made’.
 It is believed that a Trigger Event cannot be declared retrospectively.

-However in Jan 2021, the Inspector asked to review all the potential housing development sites that were considered (whether they were included or not) in the proposed Local Plan.
-WPAG’s responses to his questions are here.
-His virtual hearings are the first two weeks of March and WPAG and WPC will attend and we shall learn more after that.
+Back in Jan 2021, the Inspector asked to review all the potential housing development sites that were considered (whether they were included or not) in the proposed Local Plan.
+WPAG’s responses to his questions are here. and his responses are here.
+Essentially he saw no reason not to include Singlers Marsh sites for development.
+WHBC will be considering options at the january Planning Committee.

 There are two further possibilities: